-The UCC's 34th Anniversary Dinner Friday the 5th of September
+The UCC's 35th Anniversary Dinner Friday 18th September

 The UCC has a birthday.
-This year, the UCC turns 34 (0x22).
-Dinner has been held at a number of venues over the years, but is always priced for students.
-Last year, we celebrated 34 years at the Royal Perth Yacht Club.
-Come help us celebrate 34!
+This year, the UCC turns 35 (0x23).
+Dinner has been held at a number of locations over the years, but is always priced for students - previous venues have included the Santa Fe Restaurant in Subiaco and the Royal Perth Yacht Club.